mozman/ezdxf/docs/source/dxfentities/lwpolyline.rst

 .. rubric:: Bulge value

 The bulge value is used to create arc shaped line segments for :class:`Polyline` and :class:`LWPolyline` entities.
-The bulge value defines the ratio of the arc sagitta (versine) to half line segment length, a bulge value of ``1`` defines a semicircle.
+The arc starts at the vertex which includes the bulge value and ends at the following vertex.
+The bulge value defines the ratio of the arc sagitta (versine) to half line segment length, a bulge value of 1 defines a semicircle.

 The sign of the bulge value defines the side of the bulge:

-    - positive value (> ``0``): bulge is right of line (counter clockwise)
+    - positive value (> 0): bulge is right of line (counter clockwise)
-    - negative value (< ``0``): bulge is left of line (clockwise)
+    - negative value (< 0): bulge is left of line (clockwise)
-    - ``0`` = no bulge
+    - 0 = no bulge

 .. image:: ../tutorials/gfx/bulge.png

 .. rubric:: Start- and end width

 The start width and end width values defines the width in drawing units for the following line segment.
-To use the default width value for a line segment set value to ``0``.
+To use the default width value for a line segment set value to 0.

 .. rubric:: Width and bulge values at last point

 The width and bulge values of the last point has only a meaning if the polyline is closed, and they apply to the last line segment from the last to the first point.

 .. seealso::